Skip to content

 Furthermore, while the ED meets energy requirements and provides all necessary nutrients, compliance may be low due to feelings of dietary restriction, taste, blood sugar dysregulation, and certain digestive symptoms (e.g., constipation).
 (7)

-SIBO may lead to damage to the small intestinal mucosa and microvilli, resulting in malabsorption of nutrients in the intestinal lumen and nutrient deficiencies.
+SIBO may lead to damage to the small intestinal mucosa and microvilli, meaning it won’t be able to absorb nutrients properly in the intestinal lumen, which can cause nutrient deficiencies.
 The most common nutrient deficiencies reported in individuals with SIBO include calcium, magnesium, vitamin B12, and fat-soluble vitamins A, D, E, and K. Nutrient deficiencies, which can range from mild to severe, should be addressed with supplementation as necessary.
 (4)

 Antibiotics, such as rifaximin, are most commonly used to treat overgrowth with varying success, (1)(3) however, long-term or frequent use of antibiotics can be costly and may induce adverse effects on the intestinal microbiome.
 It has been suggested that herbal antimicrobials may be an effective treatment option for bacterial overgrowth.
 A number of herbs have demonstrated antimicrobial activity, such as oil of oregano, wormwood, Coptis root, thyme, red thyme, field horsetail, olive leaf, and berberine extracts.
 (3)